 We at Youth Interventions want to equip your young person to:

-be able to stop taking the substances that are causing them harm, working with them to reduce poor mental health, increase self esteem, resilience and self efficacy.
-Very often, substance misuse is indicative of another emotional or mental health disorder.
+be able to stop the behaviours that are causing harm working with them to reduce poor mental health, increase self esteem, resilience and self efficacy.
+Very often, substance misuse, self harm, not eating, depression among other things are indicative of another emotional or mental health disorder.

 Let’s tell you about The One to One process:

-- Relapse prevention and harm reduction (it is imperative that we cover every eventuality) will be covered in depth.
+Relapse prevention and harm reduction (it is imperative that we cover every eventuality) will be covered in depth.